-Friends joined through their love of chamber music, the Resol String Quartet formed in the Autumn of 2018 at the Royal Conservatoire of Scotland, with a vision to make classical music more inclusive and accessible, both in the present and for the future.
-The Resol String Quartet aim to bring their shared ideals of honesty and integrity to all that they do.
+Friends joined through their love of chamber music, the Resol String Quartet formed in the Autumn of 2018 at the Royal Conservatoire of Scotland, with a vision to make classical music more inclusive both in the present and for the future.

 In a constant pursuit for excellence, these young artists share their joy of music making and act as ambassadors for chamber music, keeping it alive in today’s society.
-The group feel just as at home in education and care settings as they do on the concert platform and strive to blend all of this together in their work.
+The group feel just as at home in education and care settings as they do on the concert platform and strive to blend all this work together.
 In the concert hall they approach their interpretations from a historically informed perspective, bringing a unique take on repertoire from all eras.

-The Resol String Quartet has received masterclasses and coaching from: Donald Grant, Guillaume Sutre, Peter Salaff, Shelia Browne, Greg Lawson, the Brodsky Quartet, David Watkin, Duncan Ferguson, Joseph Swenson and the Manchester Collective.
+Resol Quartet have received masterclasses and coaching from: Richard Ireland as part of Chamber Studio, the Fitzwilliam String Quartet, Joseph Swenson, Donald Grant, Guillaume Sutre, Peter Salaff, Shelia Browne, Greg Lawson, the Brodsky Quartet, David Watkin, and Manchester Collective.